PREAMBLE AND SUMMARY

 2.4.
 ORGANIZATIONS INVOLVED IN THE CONSTRUCTION OF NUCLEAR POWER PLANTS

-The contractual strategy adopted for the completion of Mochovce 3, 4 is multicontractual (more than 100 contracts).
-The architect–engineer role is held by the owner, SE.
+The contractual strategy adopted for the completion of Mochovce 3, 4 NPP is multicontractual (more than 100 contracts).
+The architect–engineer role is held by the owner, SE, a. s.
 The other main contractors are:

 Other suppliers: ASE, Rolls-Royce, GSE.

-SE’s policy for national and local industrial involvement is to maximize the project spinoff for the Slovak and Czech market: more than 85% of the awarded contracts are in the Slovak and Czech markets.
+The policy of SE, a. s., for national and local industrial involvement is to maximize the project spinoff for the Slovak and Czech market: more than 85% of the awarded contracts are in the Slovak and Czech markets.

 2.5.
 ORGANIZATIONS INVOLVED IN THE OPERATION OF NUCLEAR POWER PLANTS